-[Pursuant to Section 105(6) of the Companies Act, 2013 and Rule 19(3) of the Companies (Management and Administration) Rules, 2014]
+(Pursuant to Section 105(6) of the Companies Act, 2013 and Rule 19(3) of the Companies (Management and Administration) Rules, 2014)

-62nd ANNUAL GENERAL MEETING - 25th September, 2023
+63rd ANNUAL GENERAL MEETING - 24th September, 2024

-Name of Member(s) DP ID :
+Member(s) DP II D :

-Registered Address Client ID :
+Registered Address Clie nt ID :

-E-mail ID Folio No. :
+E-mail ID Folic No. :

-Applicable for investo ors holding shares in elec tronic form
+Applicable e for investors holding shares in e electronic form

-I / We, being the mem ber(s) of shares of Narmada Gelatines L imited, hereby appoint:
+l / We, bein g the member(s) of shares of Narmada Gelatines L imited, he ereby appoint:

-1 of E-mail Id : or failing him
+1 of E-mail ld : or failing ghim

-2. (of E-mail Id : or failing him 3.
-C of E-mail ld :
+2 of E-mail ld : or failing ghim

+3. of E-mail ld :

-and whose signatures are appended below as my/our proxy to attend and vote (on a poll) for me/us and on my/our behalf at the 62nd Annual General Meeting of the Company, to be held on Monday the 25th day of September, 2023 at 12:00 noon at Hotel Narmada Jacksons, South Civil Lines, Jabalpur, M.P. and at any adjournment thereof in respect of such resolutions as are indicated below (see note iv below):
+outh Civil Lines, Jabalpur, M.P. o r, to be held on Tuesday the 24 th day of Septen and at any adjournment thereof in respect of s

+Resolutio n Resolutions Vote

+1101 For Against Abstain

+ORDINA ARY BUSINESS

+1 To consider and adopt the a Board of Directors and Auditor audited Financial Statements, Reports of the rs

+2 To declare dividend on equity shares

+3 To re-appoint Mr. S. Maheswar ran (DIN: 00143046) as a Director liable to retire

+by rotation (Special Resolution ገ)

+Signed this . by rotation (Special Resolution Się ₹1 Revenue stamp gnature of Shareh older
-S. No. Resolutions Vote 110.
-For Against Abstair ORDINARY BUSINESS 1 • nancial Statements, Reports of the Board of Directors 5 and Auditors 2 00 per equity share of ₹10 each of the Company and SPECIAL BUSINESS the financial year ended 31 st March, 2023 3 Re-Appointment of Mr. Ashok K. Kapu r as the Managing Director 4 Appointment of Mr. S. Annamalai as di •• 5 Appointment of Mr. S. Maheswaran as 6 Appointment of Mr. B.Vijayadurai as a n independent director 7 Appointment of Mrs. Manimegalai Tha angamani as an independent director 5 is day of c Signature of Shareho older ignature of first proxy holder Signature of second proxy holder Sig nature of third prox y holder ote: irs before the commencement of the M should be duly completed and deposited at the F kegistered O ffice of the Compan ly, not less th roxy need not be a member of the Com 5 nbers not exceeding fifty and holding in the aggree gate not mor e than 10% of the to ital share cap ember holding more than 10% of the total share of - person shall not act as a proxy for any other person propriate column against the resolutions indicated or 'Against' cc bla nk against any or all the resolutions you ir proxy will be entitled to vote in the manner as he /she thinks a nnronriate -

-- blank against any or all the resolutions, your proxy will be entitled to vote in the manner as he/she thinks ap Appointing a proxy does not prevent a member from attending the meeting in person if he / she so wishes. - vi.
+- i.
+This form of proxy in order to be effective should be duly completed and deposited at the Registered Office of the Company, not less than 48 hours before the commencement of the Meeting. - ii.
+A Proxy need not be a member of the Company. - iii.
+A person can act as proxy on behalf of members not exceeding fifty and holding in the aggregate not more than 10% of the total share capital of the company carrying voting rights.
+A member holding more than 10% of the total share capital of the company carrying voting rights may appoint a single person as proxy and such person shall not act as a proxy for any other person or shareholder. - iv.
+This is optional.
+Please put a 🗸 in the appropriate column against the resolutions indicated in the Box.
+If you leave the 'For' or 'Against' column blank against any or all the resolutions, your proxy will be entitled to vote in the manner as he/she thinks appropriate. - v.
+Appointing a proxy does not prevent a member from attending the meeting in person if he / she so wishes. - vi.
 In case of joint holders, the signature of any one holder will be sufficient, but name of all the joint holders should be stated.

-RESPONSIBILITY TOWARDS SOCIETY
+WE AND OUR SOCIETY

-Helping the Orphans & Elderly People Eradication of Hunger
+Helping in Eradication of Hunger